coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

 ### `message.timestamp.*` – Rules for Time Differences
-Analogy: How strict should we be if a note says it was written way in the future or past?
+How strict should we be if a note says it was written way in the future or past?

 * Default: Unlimited
+* Is this configuration editable after a Topic has been created?: Yes

+### `message.timestamp.type` – When Was the Note Written?

+There are two modes:
+* `CreateTime`: Use the time the sender wrote it.
+* `LogAppendTime`: Use the time it got into Kafka.

+Also,
+* Default: CreateTime
 * Is this configuration editable after a Topic has been created?: Yes